top of page

 Emergency Items

 A good example is a recent trip we did to the Eastern Sierras in California.
-The forecast said it would be between the high 70’s in the day and dip down into the 30’s at night with a slight chance of rain for one of the days.
-But in the Sierras the weather can change hour by hour and it did.
-With a day hike planned to the Palisades Glacier the sky’s wear blue with a few clouds here and there.
-Once we made it past the Sam Mack Meadow and almost to the ridge above the Glacier the weather had shifted into a full on blizzard with white out conditions.
-Not all of us in the group were prepared for this type of weather, but between all of us who were prepared we shared gear to make it down the mountain safely.
+The forecast said it would be between the high 70s in the day and dip down into the 30s at night with a slight chance of rain for one of the days.
+But in the Sierras, the weather can change hour by hour, and it did.
+With a day hike planned to the Palisades Glacier, the sky was blue with a few clouds here and there.
+Once we made it past the Sam Mack Meadow and almost to the ridge above the Glacier, the weather had shifted into a full-on blizzard with white out conditions.
+Not all of us in the group were prepared for this type of weather, but between all of us who were prepared, we shared gear to make it down the mountain safely.

 If the situation gets worse or someone gets hurt, it's always good to have some extra items on hand to help you stay the night, or as long as it takes to get out or help.